 Bio-Chem Learning Labs is a series of 4 sessions, held off-site at Towson University's Center for STEM Excellence in downtown Baltimore (60 miles from Compass.)
-This lab series is a complement to and offers further hands-on experience for students taking Integrated Science, Environmental Science, Biology, or Micro-Biology at Compass in 2018-19.
+This lab series is a complement to and offers further hands-on experience for students taking Integrated Science, Environmental Science, Biology, Micro-Biology, or Principles of High School Science at Compass in 2019-20.
 Homeschool students following another curriculum, doing self-study, or taking an online class may take this series to add a lab component to their work.

 Each session, students will complete a series of lab experiments around a central theme.
-Tentative activities include: collecting and testing for water quality and salinity; identifying organisms living on a biofilm; categorizing soil types, percolation, and absorption; measuring concentrations of carbon dioxide; evaluating the antimicrobial properties of different plants; and extracting DNA samples from plant and animal sources.
-Each lab will emphasize the importance of control samples, recording and graphing data, and will demonstrate the process of identifying a problem, scientifically testing a hypothesis, interpreting results of an experiment, and supporting a scientific claim.
-All labs are 2.5 -3.0 hours long.
+Tentative activities include: measuring protein concentrations, quantifying absorbance, testing water quality, manipulating bioluminescent bacteria, and working with microbioassay, enzymes, blood smears, electrophoresis, and agarose gels.
+Each lab will emphasize the importance of control samples, dependent/ independent variables, recording and graphing data, and will demonstrate the process of identifying a problem, scientifically testing a hypothesis, interpreting results of an experiment, and supporting a scientific claim.
+All labs are 2.5-3.0 hours long with a snack break.

-Lab dates are held on Tuesdays: February 12, March 12, April 9, and May 14, 2019.
-Labs begin at 11:30 am, and students are asked to arrive by 11:15 am.
-Compass science instructor Sudhita Kasturi will remain with the students throughout the labs and will send a post-lab summary to parents.
+Lab dates are held on four Tuesdays: February 11, March 10, April 14, and May 12, 2020.
+A Compass science instructor will remain with the students throughout the labs and will send a post-lab summary to parents.
+Otherwise, the labs are led by Towson University staff.
+Students must wear long pants and closed toe shoes to the lab.
+A parental permission slip must be turned in before each lab.
+Any student wearing short pants/skits/dresses, open tow shoes, or failing to submit a permission slip will be denied entry to the lab.
 A class roster will be distributed before the first session to allow parents to form carpools.
 Families will be responsible for any parking fees incurred on site.
-Note: Registration for the first lab, October 2, has closed, and is not included in this registration.
-This registration is for labs 2-5.